 If you have any general questions about Medical Device Reporting or the eMDR requirement in 21 CFR 803, please email me at firstname.lastname@example.org.
 I will use your questions as material for webinars and future blogs.
 During live webinars, you are only able to submit questions via the chatbox.
 If you have company-specific questions, please send me a request to set up a private call to discuss your specific issues.

 Medical Device Reporting Webinar Bundle available for $299.00:

 SYS-029, Medical Device Reporting Procedure; Get the training you need on eMDRs to avoid an FDA 483.
 Access 2 live sessions (same content), native slide deck, updated procedure and exam with training certificate.

 VIEW OUR PROCEDURES – CLICK HERE OR IMAGE BELOW:

 About Your Instructor

-Rob Packard is a regulatory consultant with ~25 years experience in the medical device, pharmaceutical and biotechnology industries.
+Rob Packard is a regulatory consultant with ~25 years of experience in the medical device, pharmaceutical, and biotechnology industries.
 He is a graduate of UConn in Chemical Engineering.
-Rob was a senior manager at several medical device companies—including President/CEO of a laparoscopic imaging company.
-His Quality Management System expertise covers all aspects of developing, training, implementing, and maintaining ISO 13485 and ISO 14971 certification.
-From 2009-2012, he was a lead auditor and instructor for one of the largest Notified Bodies.
-Rob’s specialty is regulatory submissions for high-risk medical devices, such as implants and drug/device combination products for CE marking applications, Canadian medical device applications and 510(k) submissions.
+Rob was a senior manager at several medical device companies—including the President/CEO of a laparoscopic imaging company.
+His Quality Management System expertise covers all aspects of developing, training, implementing, and maintaining ISO 13485 and ISO 14971 certifications.
+From 2009 to 2012, he was a lead auditor and instructor for one of the largest Notified Bodies.
+Rob’s specialty is regulatory submissions for high-risk medical devices, such as implants and drug/device combination products for CE marking applications, Canadian medical device applications, and 510(k) submissions.
 The most favorite part of his job is training others.
-He can be reached via phone 802.281.4381 or email.
-You can also follow him on Google+, LinkedIn or Twitter.
+He can be reached via phone at 802.281.4381 or by email.
+You can also follow him on Google+, LinkedIn, or Twitter.